oceanprotocol-archive/OEPs/11/README.md

 ### 5.2 Ocean Token and Drops

-Each asset creates its own curation market and needs its native tokens, which is called "drops" in Ocean network.
-In fact, drops are derivative tokens of Ocean Tokens which means drops can be exchanged from/to Ocean Tokens.
+Each asset creates its own curation market in Ocean network and needs its native tokens, which is called "drops".
+In fact, drops are *derivative tokens* of Ocean Tokens which means drops can be exchanged from/to Ocean Tokens.

 As shown in the figure: